-Red Dead Redemption 2 release date, trailer, mutliplayer, gameplay details and everything we know
+Red Dead Redemption 2 release date, trailer, mutliplayer info, gameplay details and everything we know

-Red Dead Redemption 2 Latest news
+Red Dead Redemption 2: Everything we know

-Red Dead Redemption 2 is real, and we're heading back to the Old West this year!
-You can check out the debut trailer below:
+Red Dead Redemption 2 launching this year, meaning you better lace up your cowboy boots and get ready to head back to the Old West!
+Check out the debut trailer below:

-While the trailer doesn't quite reveal as much as we might have hoped, it did give us a brief yet utterly gorgeous glimpse at the world that awaits us in Red Dead Redemption 2.
+While the trailer doesn't reveal as much as we might have hoped, it does give a brief and utterly gorgeous glimpse at the world that awaits us in Red Dead Redemption 2.

 The sequel once again takes place in the Old West, brimming with cowboys, cattle and shanty towns filled with chaotic bars and bustling general stores.
 In terms of narrative the trailer is light beyond a single conclusive quote: